 Pack Forest is open to hikers.
 Limited parking is available in the lot by the administration building and the Arboretum lot until dusk.
 All vehicles still in that lot after dusk will be towed at the owner’s expense.

-We are grateful Pack Forest can provide a place for outdoor exercise and tranquility.
 The health and safety of our staff, students and surrounding community are our top priority at Pack Forest.
 Please pay attention to the following:

 Headed to Mashel Falls?
 Read this first